streamroot/integration-samples/mesh/android/README.md

 />
 ````

-We strongly recomand to set the deliveryClientKey in your `AndroidManifest.xml`.
+We strongly recommend to set the deliveryClientKey in your `AndroidManifest.xml`.
 However, if not possible, it is also possible to pass your deliveryClientKey at Lumen Delivery Client initialization or instantiation.

 ## Code integration